Gather

 Every Scrappy Doll begins as a pile of fabric — quilt offcuts, an old pillowcase, the last good piece of a favorite shirt.

-Kanda Kay cuts, pieces, and stitches each doll by hand, finishing with embroidered features and a name only that doll will ever wear.
-The result is a small, sturdy companion — warm-feeling, washable, and unmistakably one of a kind.
+Kanda Kay cuts and pieces each doll by hand, machine-stitches the seams for strength, and finishes with embroidered features and a name only that doll will ever wear.
+The result is a small, characterful keepsake — warm-feeling, hand-finished, and unmistakably one of a kind.

 The Process